zettawatt/colony/README.md

 - **DEB Package**: `colony-app_x.x.x_amd64.deb` - For Debian/Ubuntu systems
 - **RPM Package**: `colony-app-x.x.x-1.x86_64.rpm` - For Red Hat/Fedora systems

-#### 🍎 macOS
-- **DMG**: `colony-app_x.x.x_aarch64.dmg` - Drag to Applications folder
-- ⚠️ **Security Notice**: The app is not signed with an Apple Developer certificate.
-You may need to right-click and select "Open" the first time, or go to System Preferences > Security & Privacy to allow the app to run.

 #### 🪟 Windows
 - **MSI Installer**: `colony-app_x.x.x_x64_en-US.msi` - Standard Windows installer
 - ⚠️ **Security Notice**: The app is not signed with a Microsoft certificate.
 Windows may show a security warning.
 Click "More info" and then "Run anyway" to proceed.

+#### 🍎 macOS - BROKEN
+- Due to the very stringent "security" measures taken by MacOS, we are unable to deliver binaries at this time.
+See below for how to build the Colony App binary from source.

 ### Network Options